What will you ask of God for an enemy neighbour?

 Life is all about: The Interconnectedness of life

-The story of a The Wise Woman’s Stone is about a wise woman who was traveling in the mountains found a precious stone in a stream.
+The story of the Wise Woman and the precious Stone is about a wise woman who was traveling in the mountains found a precious stone in a stream.
 The next day she met another traveler who was hungry, and the wise woman opened her bag to share her food.
 The hungry traveler saw the precious stone and asked the woman to give it to him.
 She did so without hesitation.
 The traveler left, rejoicing in his good fortune.
 He knew the stone was worth enough to give him security for a lifetime.
 But a few days later he came back to return the stone to the wise woman.

 Wooden Bowls